Getting Started with Agent Builder

 Step 1: User Inputs

-First, you will add steps into your workflow builder to collect files, freeform text, or selections from users.
+First, you will add steps into your Agent Builder to collect files, freeform text, or selections from users.
 Use any of the below inputs to get started:

 • File Upload: Request up to 50 documents per step (maximum 20MB total).
 Configure accepted file types and provide upload instructions.